-Hello!
-Ready for a long post?
-I’ve got a lot to cover in order to show how I updated the kitchen island.
+Hi all!
+I finished staining our kitchen island, and I’m ready to share how I did it with you.
 We’re all ooh-ahhing over how easy it was to make a big impact.
 It looks like a piece of furniture now.
 I’m kind of afraid to cook messy meals in here now.
 For awhile it will be simple meals until the newness wears off.

 The first step of this project was adding batten to the island.
 You can read about it here.
 It cost less than $30 and about 3 hours to complete.
 Someone with more experience could have knocked it out in much shorter time.

-Now I’m aware that the current popular choice of islands is gray painted, even navy.
-My house has a lot of gray and blues.
-But for this piece I could only vision an earthy brown.
-The cabinets will be white, and the thought of the contrast really appealed to me.
 My choice of stain was General Finishes Gel Stain, in Java.
 I’d read a lot of other blogs and they seemed most satisfied with it.
 You can purchase it on Amazon here.
 I only purchased a half pint.
 Although I was starting to sweat it near the end, it lasted with a little left over for potential future fixes.
 When staining you might want to consider wearing latex gloves.

-I did.
+Use a foam brush to apply.
 Here’s a view of the second coat (left) and the first coat (right) coverage.
 Quite a huge difference.
-I applied the first coat with a sock.
-I think that was a mistake.
-The second and third coats I applied with a foam brush.
-And only wiped where there were globs.
+I wiped away any globs I left with the foam brush.
 I waited a full 24 hours before applying each coat.

 Here is the completed second coat.
 Still not pretty, and I was getting worried about the result.